Skip to main content

 Path Tracer Mode

 When using Path Tracer render mode, each frame is rendered with the specified number of path tracing samples.
 This produces photorealistic output but is significantly slower.
 The CPU still-image fallback is still-image only.
 It does not apply to MP4 generation, so path-traced video remains GPU/WebGL path-tracer mode.
 When TRACE cages or H-bonds are active, WebGL and path-traced video export prepare the overlay for each frame through the same frame-aware path before capture.
 If a frame cannot refresh its analysis overlay, Clavis reports the frame-stage failure instead of silently exporting stale frame-0 cages across the whole video.
-Native binary GROMACS sessions (.gro + .xtc/.trr and .tpr + .xtc/.trr) currently prioritize responsive selected-frame inspection and current-frame analysis for dense systems.
-Use .gro trajectory inputs for continuous MP4 export until native binary streaming export is fully stabilized.
+HTR ring and occupied-guest overlays cannot currently be refreshed safely for each movie frame.
+Hide those overlays before export when Clavis reports that requirement.
+Native binary GROMACS sessions (.gro + .xtc/.trr and .tpr + .xtc/.trr) expose MP4 movie export controls when the indexed trajectory has multiple frames.
+During export, Clavis loads each selected native frame slice before preparing TRACE cage and H-bond overlays so videos do not reuse stale frame-0 analysis geometry.
+Large streamed GRO and mapped LAMMPS sessions support browser-local playback and analysis, but the current Export Center marks movie export unavailable for those streamed trajectory formats.

 Path-traced video export can take several minutes to hours depending on frame count and sample settings.
 Use standard WebGL mode for quick previews.